davidmshore/InvestingEssentials/docs/resources/main.md

 - 401(k) plan details about fees and expenses are provided in Summary Plan Descriptions.
 Form 5500 does not show individual account expenses, but additional documents may be requested from an employer about how much they are paying.
 	- 401(k) plans may not offer the lowest cost investing options, but they are usually still the best retirement account to max out first up to the employer match, if a generous employer match is offered.
 - Use the prospectus for potential investments to confirm the performance and expenses associated with it.
 - Use tax harvesting in taxable accounts, meaning take advantage of lower income years when the sale of securities for a gain will result in lower, or zero taxes, and/or selling securities at a loss can help offset capital gains tax.
-Then repurchase the same securities, which effectively increases the cost basis (original purchase price of an asset) so that tax on future capital gains of the same securities will be lower.
+Then either wait 31 days to repurchase the same or substantially similar securities or purchase dissimilar ones to avoid a wash sale<!-- #update_with_instant_preview --> and be careful that automatic reinvestment of dividends does not trigger a wash sale.
+This practice effectively increases the cost basis (original purchase price of an asset) so that tax on future capital gains of the same securities will be lower.
 The median portfolio that used loss harvesting added about 20% to its value over what purely passive investing did.
 - Use HIFO (highest in, first out), which is removing the assets that have shown the least returns or highest loss from an account, when trying to minimize taxes.
 This is possible through specific identification of shares.
 - Buy fund shares after the distribution date (the date when annual taxable distributions are paid).
 - Sell fund shares before the distribution date.
-- Sell profitable shares after the new year (generally, there is no sense paying taxes earlier than needed).
+- Sell profitable shares after the new year if tax harvesting allows it (generally, there is no sense paying taxes earlier than needed).
 - Regarding bonds, as of the publishing of the book in 2014, it is advised to use a bond advisor due to deceptive restricted clauses and hidden fees in certain bond types (e.g., corporate bonds).
 An exception would be using treasurydirect.com that offers direct issues of US government bonds to end users.
 - Avoid timing the market and contribute earned income on a scheduled basis.
 - Be prepared to pass on assets by having legal instructions written up in a will or trust.